cloudogu/k8s-ecosystem/docs/development/adding_labels_to_ces_resources_en.md

 Annotations on the other side provide non-identifying information.
 The target audience is rather clients like tools or libraries that oftentimes use this information to modify the way they are executed.

-In general, labels can be used without ends while annotations should be used sparingly.
+In general, labels can be used as much as you like while annotations should be used sparingly.
 Labels are the go-to mechanism when it comes to put a visible marker to resources which should be recognized by humans.